Home | Stories and Essays

 systematic and shameful delousing of Mexicanos on the

-authorities, enthusiastically encouraged by the mayor, forced thousands of
+American authorities, enthusiastically encouraged by the mayor, forced

-Mexicans to strip naked as they were about to cross the bridge, and sprayed
+thousands of Mexicans to strip naked as they were about to cross the bridge,

-concentrated form was subsequently employed by the Nazis in their death camps
+subsequently employed by the Nazis in their death camps to exterminate the

 And unlikely heroes